 The Master Servicing Plan had considered Areas 1, 2, 3A, and 3B as part of its analysis.
-An Executive Summary of the Master Servicing Plan was included in Appendix to the Comprehensive Review.
+An Executive Summary of the Master Servicing Plan was included in Appendix to the Comprehensive Review in support of Draft OPA 22.
 Future growth areas will require investment in municipal infrastructure.
 The Municipality has a Development Charges By-law.
 It is expected that updates to various Master Plans (i.e. Servicing Master Plans) and Development Charge Background Study / By-law will be required should the settlement area boundaries be expanded.